gagdiez/hot-omni-docs/README.md

 In order for other components to use the bridge, we are creating a react hook.

-Notice that we are setting the `executeNearTransaction` function on the bridge instance.
-In our example, the function is in turn calling an instance of the `walletSelector` to sign and send the transaction on NEAR.

 ```js
 // Reach hooks to use the bridge instance
 export const useBridge = () => {